 The believer was detained in Moscow and forced to leave for the Amur regionAmur Region

-On January 21, 2019, 43-year-old Aleksey Berchuk was detained at passport control at Moscow Vnukovo airport.
-The next day he was charged under Part 1 of Article 282.2 of the Criminal Code, forced to cancel his plans and was escorted by an FSB investigator to Blagoveshchensk, in the Amur Region where his case is being investigated.
-He signed a recognizance agreement.
+On January 21, 2019, 43-year-old Alexei Berchuk was detained while passing through passport control at the Moscow airport.
+The next day, he was charged under Part 1 of Article 282.2 of the Criminal Code, and was forced to cancel his plans and, together with the senior investigator of the FSB of Russia for the Amur Region, go to Blagoveshchensk, where his case is being investigated.
+He signed a recognizance not to leave.